Elipse: The beat and rhythm and blues years (1962-1967)

 In 1964, Elipse took part in the Vatromet ritma concert series and a large open-air concert in Zagreb's Šalata.
 In the summer of 1965, they were hired to perform on dances held at the Belgrade Faculty of Technology.
 They gained the attention of Radio Belgrade editors and got an opportunity to record several songs for Radio Belgrade.
 The band had become increasingly popular, with the media propagating a rivalry with Siluete.
 Despite their growing popularity, their record label PGP-RTB did not find it as a token for good record sales, resulting in a split EP release with the popular rock and roll singer Perica Stojančić.
-The EP featured Elipse and the vocal group Korali as Stojančić's backing bands, and on the B-side, Elipse recorded the instrumental tracks "Signal Evrovizije" ("Eurovision Signal") and "Plaža" ("The Beach").
+The EP featured Elipse and the vocal group Korali as Stojančić's backing bands, and for the B-side, Elipse recorded the instrumental tracks "Signal Evrovizije" ("Eurovision Signal") and "Plaža" ("The Beach").